 CO.NO.
-COURSE OBJECTIVES
+The learners will be able to

 CO-1 Understand the Mendelian principle.

 CO-2 Develop the inherited genetic disorder and inborn errors.

 CO-3 Identify the chromosomal disorders.

 CO-4 Evaluate the causes of phylogenetic gradualism and punctuated equilibrium.

 CO-5 Originate micro and macro evolution.

-UNIT I: Mendelian Principles
+UNIT I: MENDELIAN PRINCIPLES